qubic/docs.qubic.org/docs/learn/smart-contracts.md

 ## Proposal and IPO Process
 Before a Smart Contract's integration:

-- It must undergo a [proposal](/learn/proposals) voting by the quorum.
-Specifically, ⅔ of the 676 computors need to participate in the voting, with a majority required for contract acceptance.
+- It must undergo a [proposal](/learn/proposals) voting by the Quorum.
+Specifically, 451 of the 676 computors need to participate in the voting, with a majority required for contract acceptance.
 - The shares associated with the smart contract undergo an [IPO](/learn/ipo) using a [Dutch auction](/learn/dutch-auction) model.
 Spotlight on Qubic's Smart Contracts